 The good times don’t last of course and the war rages closer and closer.
 Soon the Italian army surrenders and then the Germans come in to retake occupation of the Greek island.
 Corelli must decide to go home or help fight amongst the guerrillas and native people to keep their beautiful land away from Nazi hands.

 Penelope Cruz seems to be heavily pushed on me by Hollywood.
-They keep casting her in movies and telling me I like her, when in fact, I have seen nothing of hers to prove so.
 She is too mute at times and the emotions that we should see tearing her up are simply dampened by her staring downcast or biting her lip.